apache/seatunnel-website/versioned_docs/version-2.3.0/concept/config.md

 }
 ```

 Like source, transform has specific parameters that belong to each module.
-The supported source at now check.
 The supported transform at now check [Transform of SeaTunnel](../transform)

 ### sink